-When being advised of Miranda rights you will be advised of the following:
+When being read the Miranda Warning you will be advised of the following:

 - You Have the Right to Remain Silent

 - Anything you say can and will be used against you in a court of law

 - You have the right to an attorney

 - If you cannot afford an attorney, one will be provided for you